COVESA/ifex/README.md

 Various tips to consider:

 * If the installation (pip install) is executed behind a (corporate) proxy, the following environments variables must be set: `http_proxy` and `https_proxy` (including authentication e.g., `http://${proxy_username):$(proxy_password)@yourproxy.yourdomain`)
+* If you use a custom pip installation directory, set the `PYTHONPATH` environment variable to the directory that you set in the `pip.ini` file.
 * If you do not run with administration rights, you may need to configure pip target path to write to your user home directory or consider using one of the `virtual environment` methods.